|Oracle® Database Global Data Services Concepts and Administration Guide

 The global service manager is the central component of the Global Data Services framework, and you must install the global service manager using separate media.
 No other Oracle software is required to install and run the global service manager.

 You can install the global service manager on a system where you have other Oracle products installed, but you must install the global service manager in a separate Oracle home directory.
 You can install more than one global service manager on a single system, but each global service manager must have a separate Oracle home directory.
 For performance reasons, depending on the number of databases in your Global Data Services configuration, you may want to deploy the global service manager on a dedicated host.

 You must install at least one global service manager for each Global Data Services region.
+Global service managers can be hosted on physical or virtual environments.
 For high availability, Oracle recommends installing multiple (typically 3) global service managers in each region running on separate hosts.